stephaneVercouillieBMID/slate/source/doc_pending.html.md

  BMID exclusively uses Universal/App Links for all communications between your App and itsme(r).
 Among other advantages, this mechanism guarantees that the right app is launched and thus improves the security.

- If you trigger the itsme(r) App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
-Please consult the  documentation about [Universal](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)/[App](https://developer.android.com/training/app-links/index.html) for this.
-This Universal/App Link MUST be specified to BMID during the onboarding process.

  #### Authorization Request specifications
  Authorization Requests in the context of App to App and Web mobile to App flow must be addressed to `https://mobileapp.sixdots.be/mobile/authorize`, and they are subject to more strict specifications as Authorization Requests in  the  Web Desktop flow.